-- Review or create a remote work policy.
+Review or create a remote work policy.
 Research best practices and take a role-specific approach to make sure policy is inclusive to all.
-Use your HRIS document management system to update policies and send updates to your team for digital acknowledgement.
+Use your HRIS document management system to update policies and send updates to your team for digital acknowledgment.

 Pandemic-induced automation will make a massive impact in the lives of HR managers and business owners as well.
 Human resources is often thought of as an extremely manual department process, and managers are typically getting the work done on their own.
 If utilized correctly, automation will take tedious busy work off of the plates of HR managers so they can focus on high-value, people-first tasks.